jolatechno/ipfs-mpi/README.md

 Message Passing Interface computing using libp2p as a back-bone to build computational pool.

+## How does it work ?

+The basic algorithms behind libp2p-mpi are described in the [core/README.md](./core/README.md) file.

 ## How to build an interpreter directory ?

 This example needs to be added to ipfs :